Gordon999/Pi-MP3_Player/README.md

 New features.

 - New 'wheel' added which will allow you to step through P-List, Artist, Album or Track.
 Rotate on it either clockwise or anti-clockwise.
 Choice of P-List, Artist, Album or Track selected by clicking the centre button, which will highlight the choice set in red.
-The 'wheel' will skip forwards / backwards (in 10 second steps), and the centre button will MUTE/UNMUTE, whilst playing tracks.
+The 'wheel' will skip forwards / backwards (in 10 second steps), and the centre button will MUTE/UNMUTE, whilst playing tracks (assuming GAPLESS is not ON!).

 - A-Z Sort can now order by Artist, Album or Track.